-The reality is that you need a macro lens or extension tube to get really creative with close-up photos of flowers (more on both of those in a bit).
+The reality is that you need a macro lens, close-up lens or extension tube to get really creative with close-up photos of flowers (more on both of those in a bit).
 But at the same time you may be surprised just how close you can get with the (non-macro) lenses you already own.

 Choose a lens to test.
 An 18-55mm kit lens is a good start.
 A prime 35mm lens (APS-C), 25mm lens (Micro Four-thirds) or 50mm lens (full-frame) is even better.